Walney Extension Community Fund Criteria

 - Retrospective funding, i.e. projects that have already been completed, whether or not already paid for.

 - Vehicle purchase and hire and land-based community transport schemes.

 - Public conveniences and public car parks.

-- Festivals, music festivals, theatre productions, fairs, fetes, carnivals, arts festivals, fireworks displays, parades and other similar one off events.
+- Festivals, music festivals, theatre productions, fairs, fetes, carnivals, arts festivals, fireworks displays, parades, day trips, residential trips, travel to competitions and other similar one off events.
 Community workshops / sessions and / or a programme of activities with lasting community benefit leading up to, or following on from an event will be considered.

 - Land and building purchase.

 - Stand-alone feasibility studies, project development costs including planning costs and neighbourhood and community plans.